-The Municipal Law Enforcement Branch is part of the Administration and Finance Department.
+The By-law Enforcement Branch is part of the Corporate Services Department.
 Staff work from the Municipal Office located at 1000 Taylor Court.

 Municipal Law Enforcement Officers are responsible for the enforcement of numerous Town bylaws, including parking control (on street, municipal lots/properties and private property), dog control, Town docks and ramps, public parks, noise control, burning control, unsightly premises and many others.
 Officers are also responsible for reviewing and issuing business licences and picking up stray dogs and transporting them to the Muskoka Branch of the Ontario Society for the Prevention of Cruelty to Animals (OSPCA).